-3) Prevention of Cross-Contamination

-a) Prepare an extensive surgical field with a sterile drape to minimize cross-contamination.
+- 4) Prevention of Cross-Contamination - a.
+Prepare an extensive surgical field with a sterile drape to minimize cross-contamination.
 For a demonstration click here.

 Asepsis must be maintained during surgery.
-Non-sterile items that will be touched with sterile gloves such as stereotaxic device parts, light handles, microscope knobs and anesthesia machine dials must be wiped (recommended to spray on a towel prior to wiping) with a high-level disinfectant and/or preferably covered with a sterile material (e.g., Press'n Seal or aluminum foil).
+Non-sterile items that will be touched with sterile gloves such as stereotaxic device parts, light handles, microscope knobs and anesthesia machine dials must be wiped with a high-level disinfectant or preferably covered with a sterile material (e.g., Press'n Seal or autoclaved aluminum foil).